ImanJowkar/Linux/0-general_working/README.md

 # modules
 ```
-lsmod                   # print all modules which already added to kernel
+lsmod module_name                   # print all modules which already added to kernel
-modprobe                # add module and requiremnt modules to kernel
+modprobe module_name                # add module and requiremnt modules to kernel
+modprobe -r module_name             # remove a modlue and all dependencies
-insmod                  # only add module and can't load requirement modules
+insmod module_name                  # only add module and can't load requirement modules
-rmmod                   # remove a module from a kernel
+rmmod module_name                   # remove a module from a kernel
+modinfo module_name                 # get info of modules

 # if you want to permenent loaded modules, add modules to "/etc/modules-load.d"